Traeger-GmbH/codabix-docker/README.md

 docker run -d -p 8181:8181 --env CODABIX_ADMIN_PASSWORD=MySuperComplexPassword traeger/codabix:latest
 ```

-> NOTE: When running the CoDaBix image with persisted data (already existing application data from a previous run) overriding the admin password or the project name will have no effect.
+> NOTE: When running the Codabix image with persisted data (already existing application data from a previous run) overriding the admin password or the project name will have no effect.